XKCP/XKCP/usage-example.md

             encrypted_messages[i] = NULL;
         }

+        // finally squeeze a tag
         Xoodyak_Squeeze(&aliceInstance, tags[i], tagByteLen);
     }

+    // send all the encrypted messages and the tags over the wire:

     // CAUTION: temper with the encrypted message (flip a bit) by uncommenting
     // the following line and the tags will not match -> Authentication insured.